Our Distinctives

 Jesus’ commission calls His disciples to go and make other disciples by showing what it looks like to follow Him.
 It’s about life-on-life discipleship, living in community, and joining Him on mission together.
 Disciple-making is not just learning Jesus’ ways, but coming alongside others to help them put those ways into practice and live them out each day.

-Through Jesus' teachings and actions, we see the areas in a disciple’s life where He is causing spiritual growth to become more like Him.
+Jesus' teachings and actions show us some ket areas where he wants us to grow spiritually, so that we'll each become more like him.
 These are characteristics; things that should mark a follower of Jesus more and more as time goes on.

 We want to be active in asking one another how we are growing spiritually in these areas of our lives.